 Dr. Campbell loves this moisturizer, which contains ceramides and filaggrin—the building-block proteins for locking moisture in and keeping the outside environment out.
 “This is a great lotion for any patients, particularly those with normal to dry skin,” she says.

-Essential for a good hand cream, Dr. Campbel says this product contains dimethicone, which is a moisturizer and barrier that keeps moisture in and irritating and drying factors from the outside environment out.
+Essential for a good hand cream, Dr. Campbell says this product contains dimethicone, which is a moisturizer and barrier that keeps moisture in and irritating and drying factors from the outside environment out.
 It also contains glycerin and hyaluronic acid, “a hydrating must-have,” says Dr. Campbell.

 “Cicalfate is used for wounds and is a great hand cream for repair and prevention for dry, chapped hands,” says Dr. Campbell.
 It’s got moisturizers, like dimethicone and glycerin, to keep your hands soft and protected.